Emanuel Litvinoff: Early years

 Litvinoff's early years in what he frequently described as the Jewish ghetto in the East End of London made him very conscious of his Jewish identity, a subject he explored throughout his literary career.
 Litvinoff was born to Russian Jewish parents who emigrated from Odessa to Whitechapel, London, in 1915.
 His father was repatriated to Russia to fight for the czar and never returned: he is thought to have been killed in the Russian Revolution.
 Litvinoff was the second of nine children.
-One of his brothers was the historian Barnet Litvinoff and his half-brother was David Litvinoff who was born to his mother's second husband Solomon Levy.
+One brother was the historian Barnet Litvinoff and one half-brother was David Litvinoff who was born to his mother Rosa's second husband Solomon Levy.

 Litvinoff left school at 14 and, after working in a number of unskilled factory jobs, found himself homeless within a year.
 Drifting between Soho and Fitzrovia during the Depression of the 1930s, he wrote hallucinatory materials, since destroyed, and used his wits to survive.

 Initially a conscientious objector, Litvinoff volunteered for military service in January 1940 on discovering the extent of the persecution suffered by Jews in Europe.
 He was commissioned into the Pioneer Corps in August 1942.
 Serving in Northern Ireland, West Africa and the Middle East, he rose through the ranks quickly, being promoted to major by the age of 27.